-Get started with Medicare Open Enrollment 2019!
+Get started with Medicare Open Enrollment!

 Every year all seniors get a window during which they can change their Medicare coverage.
-In 2018, this window will start on October 15th and run through to December 7th.
+This window will start on October 15th and run through to December 7th.
 If you are not happy with your current Medicare plan, this is the time to make changes.
 However, you shouldn’t just make changes for the sake of it – carefully consider what you have now, what you are paying and what your new plan will be, as well as its implications on your finances and your health.
 Here are some important tips to keep in mind:

 If you are content with your current medical plan you need not make any changes.
 Your current plan will automatically roll over into the coming year.